r-dbi/RSQLite/revdep/problems-f-revdep.md

 checking top-level files ...
 NOTE
 Non-standard file/directory found at top level:
   ‘TODO.org’

+checking whether the namespace can be loaded with stated dependencies ...
+NOTE
+Warning: no function found corresponding to methods exports from ‘oligo’ for: ‘show’

+A namespace must be able to be loaded with just the base namespace
+loaded: otherwise if the namespace gets loaded by a saved object, the session will be unable to start.

+Probably some imports need to be declared in the NAMESPACE file.

 checking dependencies in R code ...
 NOTE
 Unexported object imported by a ':::' call: ‘Biobase:::annotatedDataFrameFromMatrix’